 Keep Your Calm in the Office with a Zen Dish Garden

-Edited by Nerissa Avisado, Anonymous, Lynn, Eng and 2 others
+Edited by Nerissa Avisado, Lynn, Eng, Donna and 1 other

 The stress that modern people need to live with day in and day out is astounding.
 It is therefore not surprising that the 21st generation is so keen on discovering ways to relax themselves wherever they are.
 Companies and businesses are now recognizing the negative impact of stress in work so that attempts to make their offices more relaxing is being proactively pursued.

 To this end, many have looked at Buddhist or Zen ideologies of Eastern philosophy as a way to bring calm in the workplace.
 Indeed, creating a small space in the workplace where stressed employees can relax or meditate can be very productive.
 In fact, a small Zen dish garden is all you need to meditate and relax when the hustle and bustle in the office start to build up.